 Join The Edmonton Swarm Catching Community

 Before we begin – if you’re in the Edmonton area and there IS a swarm of bees outside your window, call (780) two three five – zero two two three or visit Report A Swarm Or Honeybee Colony.

 What is a Swarm?

-warming is a natural process that occurs when a colony of bees splits itself in two – swarming is how colonies reproduce.
-Usually triggered by a lack of space, honeybees will prepare to swarm by preparing to make a new
+Swarming is a natural process that occurs when a colony of bees splits in two – swarming is how one colony produces another and often triggered by a lack of space.

-Swarming is most common in the Spring and early Summer when strong hives run our of space inside the hive.
+Swarming is most common in the Spring and early Summer when strong hives run out of space inside the hive.
 When this occurs, the colony will prepare a new queen before half of the bees and the current queen search of a new location.
-Once they’ve left the hive these (temporarily) homeless bees are referred to as a swarm.
+A swarm is what we call the group of bees that have left the hive in search of a new home.

-The swarm usually settles on a branch (or other structure in the air) and ball together while individual bees search for a suitable hive locations; hollow tree trunks, old barn walls, etc. When a site is found, the colony flies to the new location where they begin building a new hive.
+Swarms will usually settle on a branch and ball together while individual bees search for a suitable hive location; hollow tree trunks, old barn walls, etc. When the homeless colony agrees upon a site, the swarm will fly to the new location and begin constructing comb.

 Here’s a video of the swarm catching process.
 This is a swarm that my father and I captured outside of Edmonton.
 Notice how docile the honeybees are; completely gorged on honey (think how you feel after a Thanksgiving meal) and primarily concerned with finding a new home, the bees don’t pay much attention to us.